tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 1) *Supplier* for functional components: Provide their upstream product, sometimes including openDesk-specific builds or extensions and product deployment (Helm charts).
 2) *Third-party upstream* for service components: The platform development team tries to use as many community upstream components as possible for the services they have to provide within openDesk.
-3) Platform development* filling the gap: Some suppliers might not provide Helm charts or images for their products that fit the needs of openDesk, and some third-party upstream components are not built to fit into openDesk.
-In these cases, the platform development team creates its own Helm charts and images.
+3) *Platform development* filling the gap: Some suppliers might not provide Helm charts or images for their products that fit the needs of openDesk, and some third-party upstream components are not built to fit into openDesk.
+In such cases, the platform development team creates its own Helm charts and images.

 ## Reference CI for creating Images and Helm charts (gitlab-config)